nilsbunger/parcel-browser/README.md

 If you're adding a new class of GIS data based on a shape files, there are some tools to make it easier.

 1. Try inspecting your new shape file:
-- `ogrinfo <shapefile>.shp` -- shows layers
+- `ogrinfo -so <shapefile>.shp` -- shows layers
 - `ogrinfo -so <shapefile>.shp <layername>` -- examines a layer

 2. Generate Django models and mapping automatically:
-- Use `./manage.py orginspect <shapefile> <ModelName> --srid=4326 --mapping --multi`
+- Use `./manage.py ogrinspect <shapefile> <ModelName> --srid=4326 --mapping --multi`
 - Add the generated model and mapping to models.py.
+- Check which fields are nullable by running `load.py MODEL_NAME --check-nulls`.
+This will print out which fields have null in them.
+You'll need to add `blank=True null=True` to the respective models.py fields.
+3. Perform Django migrations
 - `./manage.py makemigrations`
 - `./manage.py migrate`

-3. Check which fields are nullable by running `load.py MODEL_NAME --check-null-fields`.
-This will print out which fields have null in them.
-You'll need to add `blank=True null=True` to the respective models.py fields.

-4. Update the `load.py` management command to load this new type of shape file and then execute the load.
+4. Update the `load.py` management command to load this new type of shape file
+4. Execute the load management command as per Importing Data section above.

 See also the django GIS tutorial [here](https://docs.djangoproject.com/en/4.0/ref/contrib/gis/tutorial/#try-ogrinspect), which shows using ogrinspect this way